vEnhance/web.evanchen.cc/input/publications.md

 ## {{ hl("major", "Major Writings") }}

-My two most major expository works.
+My two most major expository works have their own page at the right:

 - My textbook [Euclidean Geometry in Mathematical Olympiads](geombook.html).
   300 pages, published under _MAA Problem Book Series_ (by the AMS).

 - My personal exposition project [An Infinitely Large Napkin](napkin.html).
   Nearing 1000 pages.
-[See here for a listing of download links][wpnapkin].

 Please see the links above for more information.